Germany–Hungary relations: History

+Medieval period

 Arnulf I of Bavaria maintained an alliance with the Hungarians until his death in 899.
 During their campaigns following their conquest of the Carpathian Basin the Hungarians stopped neither at the river Morava nor at the western border of Pannonia, but penetrated deeply into the territory of Bavaria as far as the river Enns.
 During the battle of Pressburg on 4 July 907, a Bavarian army was defeated by the Hungarians.
 The Battle of Lechfeld (10 August 955) was a decisive victory by Otto I the Great, King of the Germans, over the Hungarian leaders.
 The defeat effectively ended Magyar raids on the West.

 Fearing a war of extermination, Géza of Hungary (972-997) assured Otto II that the Hungarians had ceased their raids and asked him to send missionaries.
 Otto complied, and in 975 Géza and a few of his kinsmen were baptized into the Roman Catholic Church.
 Géza used German knights and his position as chief of the Hungarians' largest clan to restore strong central authority over the other clans.
 Hungary's ties with the West were strengthened in 996 when Géza's son, Stephen I of Hungary married Princess Giselle of Bavaria, sister of Emperor Henry II.
 On the eve of World War I a Munich archaeologist discovered her grave in the church of the Niedernburg convent — which has since become a place of pilgrimage for the Hungarian faithful.

 Transylvania was conquered and colonized with — besides Székely people — German Saxons in the eleventh and twelfth centuries.
 In 1241-42 the Mongols reduced Hungary's towns and villages to ashes and slaughtered half the population.
 Béla IV of Hungary repopulated the country with a wave of immigrants, transforming royal castles into towns and populating them with Germans, Italians, and Jews.
 Hungarian kings were keen to settle Germans in the country's uninhabited territories.

 Sigismund, Holy Roman Emperor was from 1387 to 1437 also a King of Hungary.
 Although Hungary's economy continued to flourish, Sigismund's expenses outstripped his income.
 Social turmoil erupted late in Sigismund's reign as a result of the heavier taxes.
 Hungary's first peasant revolt was quickly checked, but it prompted Transylvania's Hungarian and German nobles to form the Union of Three Nations, which was an effort to defend their privileges against any power except that of the king.